dlsys-course/dlsys-course.github.io/schedule.md

 The schedule is tentative and can subject to change.
 We will have guest lectures and may accomodate the schedule accordingly.

-The normal course hour is Tuesday/Thursday from 11:30am to 12:50pm. <!-- We will have two joint course session with CSE548 (Computer architecture) on ASICs and FPGA.
-These two courses will happen on Wed/Friday instead (see the schedule for details). -->

 | Date         |                                                       |
 |--------------| ------------------------------------------------------|